SmalsResearch/bePelias/README.md

 The first diagram is generic, because it combines the characteristics of all regions.
 It is present for completeness, but it's easier to consider each region appart.

 Two general facts:
-- There are no empty municipality, postal code or part of municipality, meaning that each of them contains at least one street and one address
+- There are no empty municipality, postal code or part of municipality, meaning that each of them contains at least one street and one address;
 - There are no cross-municipality streets.
 If a street is too long, it will have a different BeSt id in the two municipalities, while keeping the same name.
 However, a street can cross several postal codes within the same municipality, keeping its id.